taliaiva/taliaiva.github.io/projects-en.md

 The program is a wonderful tribute to the wealth of the French and Russian melodies.
 Art songs by H. Berlioz and P.I.
 Tchaikovsky are performed by Natalia Ivanova (mezzo soprano) and Ksenia Ovodova (piano).

-Tickets 20 €, reservation via natalia.ivanova11@gmail.com.

-You are expected at the following address:

-Castle Leyselebeke
-Heidelbergstraat 78-80
-8200 BRUGGE

 ![](assets/Concert.jpg)